JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 inside any number of other named classes, named interfaces, or named objects.
 Subclasses can have any [visibility](visibility-modifiers.md) as long as they are compatible with normal inheritance rules in Kotlin.

-Subclasses of sealed classes must have a proper qualified name.
-They can't be local nor anonymous objects.
+Subclasses of sealed classes must have a properly qualified name.
+They can't be local or anonymous objects.

 > `enum` classes can't extend a sealed class (as well as any other class), but they can implement sealed interfaces.
 >